greltel/abap-test-kit/README.md

 GET_ORDER was called with arguments that match none of its rules.
 Add a rule for these arguments, or check the code under test.
 Actual arguments: ORDER_ID = '0000000815'.
+Called from: ZCL_ATK_DEMO_ORDER_SERVICE=>ZIF_ATK_DEMO_ORDER_SERVICE~CANCEL, line 2 of the method.
 Rules: (ORDER_ID = '0000004711').
 Closest rule differs in: ORDER_ID.
 ```

+The failure list of ABAP Unit shows the first line; the rest is the detail of the failure
+(Analysis in the SAP GUI, Details in ADT).
+The classic framework fails in the same place -
+at the call - only when an expectation is configured for it; the line it shows is the one
+of the framework, and the method of the code under test is somewhere in the stack trace.

 ## Summary